Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-6/intro-to-module-scripts.md

 return RewardManager
 ```

-So other scripts can use a module's non-local functions or variables, every module ends with return `myModule`.
+So other scripts can use a module's non-local functions or variables, every module ends with return `MyModule`.
 Whenever another script tries to get code from the module, return lets that script access code stored inside the module table.

 ### Adding to Module Scripts